-Common Phrasal Verbs for B2 First: Meanings, Examples, and Tips
+20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

-If you are preparing for B2 First, learning common phrasal verbs is one of the best things you can do to improve your English.
-Phrasal verbs appear everywhere: in reading texts, listening tasks, use of English exercises, and of course in your speaking and writing.
+If you are preparing for B2 First, learning common phrasal verbs is one of the smartest things you can do.
+Phrasal verbs appear everywhere in the exam: in reading texts, Use of English tasks, listening exercises, and of course in speaking and writing.

-The trouble is that many students find them confusing.
-And honestly, that is hardly surprising.
-A verb like pick up can mean lift something, learn something, or collect someone.
-English does like to keep us on our toes.
+The problem is that many students find phrasal verbs confusing.
+That is completely understandable.
+A phrasal verb like pick up can mean collect someone, learn something, or improve.
+English does enjoy making life interesting.

-Still, the good news is this: you do not need to learn hundreds of phrasal verbs at once.
-It is far better to learn the most common ones well, understand how they are used, and practise them in context.
+The good news is that you do not need to learn hundreds of phrasal verbs at once.
+It is much better to learn the most useful ones well, understand how they work in real sentences, and practise using them in context.

-A phrasal verb is a verb combined with one or two short words such as up, out, on, off, in, away, and so on.
+A phrasal verb is a verb combined with one or two short words such as up, out, on, off, in, or away.

 For example: